-- Increase our transport budget to make up the shortfall so that we can deliver the full list of our transport projects. - Remove or reprioritise some of our transport projects or change the scope of the project so we can meet the smaller available budget or change the scope of the project.
+- Increase our transport budget to make up the shortfall so that we can deliver the full list of our transport projects. - Remove or reprioritise some of our transport projects so we can meet the smaller available budget or change the scope of the project.